frogm0uth/keyboard-notes/qmk-compose-key/README.md

 The Compose key initiates a keyboard mode in which no characters are output until one of a set of specified character sequences is typed.
 It is like the QMK Leader key, but different in these ways:

 1. There is no timeout.
 The Compose key sequence keeps waiting for you until you complete the sequence.
-Or, you can cancel it by pressing the Compose key again.
+Or, you can cancel by pressing the Compose key again.
+2. The keys in the sequence can be in any layer.
+So you can use punctuation keys in a different layer as part of a sequence.
+3. There is no lag.
+That is, the key is output immediately the match is found.
+(While in practice this makes no real difference, the lag does prevent you from setting up Leader with a long delay to compensate for item 1.)
-2. The sequence completes as soon as a match is found.
-You can't have both EG and EGG sequences (for example).
+4. The sequence completes as soon as a match is found.
+You can't have both EG and EGG sequences, for example.
-3. The sequence is defined as a tree.
+5. The sequence is defined as a tree.
 This tends to work better if you have a shallow, wide tree, whereas Leader tends to encourage completely arbitrary sequences.
 For example, with the Compose key I have sequences pc, pr, pt, pD, pd, pf.
 (The first character means "print" and the second indicates the specific symbol: copyright, registered, trademark, double dagger, dagger, and degrees.)
 With Leader, I have cp, reg, tm, ddag, dag, and deg.
-(I suspect that the Compose key method works better for a large number of sequences as it effectively groups them into categories.)
+I suspect that the Compose key method works better for a large number of sequences as it naturally groups them into categories.

-Compose key is more efficient in terms of Firmware space if you have more than a few sequences.
-See the Firmeware size section below.
+The Compose key is more efficient than Leader in terms of Firmware space, especially if you have more than a few sequences.
+See the Firmware Size section below.

+Finally, the OLED displays the sequence so far and the candidate next characters.
+(I'm not sure how useful this is yet, but it's there...)

 ***This is a very preliminary implementation.***

 ## LIMITATIONS/TODO

-1. The output codes used in compose_tree.c are Mac (only).
-It needs to be updated to use [OS Shortcuts](../../../../keyboard-notes/tree/master/qmk-os-shortcuts).
+1. The output codes used in compose_tree.c are for Mac.
+It should be updated to use [OS Shortcuts](../../../../keyboard-notes/tree/master/qmk-os-shortcuts).
 2. In theory, it will work well for diacritics, but a working example should be added.
-3. I am yet to generate a "mod-tap" key that works with Compose.
+3. I would like to come up with a "mod-tap" key that works with Compose.
+(Leader needs its own key, which is part of the reason I wrote my own Compose.)
-4. It would be helpful if the OLED displayed candidate characters at each step in the sequence.
 5. (Maybe) Write a script to convert a human-readable set of strings into a compose tree.

 # Usage